Family leave - 1.8.2022 alkaen

 - When giving notification of leave to care for an adopted child, the two-month notification period must be observed whenever possible.

-- If it is not possible to observe the two-month notification period because of the spouse starting employment, the employee shall be entitled to take parental leave one month from the date of the notification, unless this would result in a serious inconvenience to operations of the employer.
+- If it is not possible to observe a two-month notification period due to a spouse beginning work or arrangements related to the provision of child care resulting from this, the employee has the right to take parental leave with a one-month notification period.
+However, this requires that this does not result in a serious inconvenience to operations of the employer.
 In the latter case, the employer must inform the employee of the grounds for refusal.

 Unless otherwise agreed by the employer and employee, family leave may not be interrupted or its time changed except for a justifiable reason.
 This usually requires a significant change in the arrangements of caring for the child.